 But if my son refused to stop this behavior, I will have no other choice than to discontinue my regular fellowship with Him.
 I’m not going to hang out with an unrepentant child molester, rapist, drug addict, etc.–even if it is my own flesh and blood.

 And so it is with God: He loves us unconditionally and undeservedly.
-We, as His children, don’t have to do anything to earn His love–we already have it.
+We, as His creation, don’t have to do anything to earn His love–we already have it.